wunderio/code-quality-old/README.md

 Running `composer install` will bring in new package and ensures git pre-commit hook by executing install-update.sh.

 In future we will have it as regular composer package for easier installation.

+### Custom PHP CodeSniffer rules

+If you need to customize the rules for PHP CodeSniffer then drop in phpcs.xml in the same folder as composer.json.